microeinhundert/radonis/packages/radonis/README.md

 ### Passing model data to client-side hydrated components

-In order for the data to be of the same format on both the server and the client, you have to use a custom naming strategy for your Lucid models.
+In order for data to be of the same format on both the server and the client, you have to use a custom naming strategy for your Lucid models.
 This makes sure properties are kept in camelCase after serialization.

 ```ts